Moving Day is a national tradition in Québec, where today is called the “Jour du déménagement.”

 The person who is moving treats all the helpers to meals.
 People usually get food delivered in or as take-away.
 The food is often pizza, submarines or fried or barbeque-sauce chicken from the Saint-Hubert chain of restaurants — food that doesn’t require a set-up kitchen or anything other than paper plates or plastic forks to eat.
 The beverages of choice are beer or Pepsi.

 Some people make firm plans to be away that week-end well in advance, so that they can’t get hit up to help move somebody.

-The big party in Québec, Saint-Jean-Baptiste Day (aka Fête Nationale du Québec), has happened a week before and everyone has had his / her fun.
+A week before, Québec’s national day Saint-Jean-Baptiste Day (aka Fête Nationale du Québec) was celebrated.
 But because Saint-Jean-Baptiste Day was a long weekend holiday, it also gave those who are moving a bit of an extra day to pack in advance as well.

 1 July is also an official holiday, for Canada Day, so you can move without taking a day off work.